KGI4NFDI/Guidelines/src/content/docs/guide/Wikibase/data_modelling_import.md

 ### Key Features of the Data Model
 - **CIDOC-CRM Compliance**: Based on a global standard for cultural heritage, ensuring compatibility and interoperability.
 - **Multilinguality**: The model currently covers German and English, but more languages can be added.
--**Ready-to-Use**: The model can be loaded directly into your own Wikibase instance, providing an immediate foundation for your research data.
+- **Ready-to-Use**: The model can be loaded directly into your own Wikibase instance, providing an immediate foundation for your research data.

 ## Detailed Overview of the Data Model